IITH-project/Qna/README.md

 4)Fetching the comments for every post and creating a new comment for a post.

-5)CSS of Qna, Search Here, Nav-Bar, Right-side Bar, and Login components.
+5)CSS of Qna, Search Here, Nav-Bar, Right-side post info Bar, and Login components.

 **Karthik:**